estine/ecobobbles/README.md

 - Slick, pretty easy to evaluate and execute GUIs
 - Comprehensive but not overwhelming parameter spaces (effective parameter multiplexing)
 - Lots of audio demos and use within music
-- Async as well as syncing to BPM and beat grid (essential)
+- Async as well as syncing to BPM and beat grid (essential!)

-## Tasks
+## Current Tasks

+#### Crystal Circuit Series
+- [ ] Miarolitique (deluxe arpeggiator inspired by the formation of crystal clusters, AKA Druses) version in RNBO
+- [ ] Auralattice (crystallography inspired spatializer parameters generating plug-in) version in RNBO
+- [ ] Crystallophon (crystal-inspired simple (?) physical modeling synthesizer) version in RNBO (?)
+- [ ] Amphedra (piezo electricity inspired parameters (?) generating plug-in) version in RNBO

+#### Modeling Natural Systems Series
+- [ ] MurMini initial version in RNBO (granular synth with params. controlled by flock sim.)
 - [ ] Make a GUI front in JUCE for the SimpleGlitcher (just attach some knobs / faders to it)
-- [ ] MurMini initial version in RNBO (granular synth with params. controlled by flock sim.)

 ## Timeline